namelivia/travelperk-cli/README.md

 ## About

-This is an unofficial console line tool for acessing the [TravelPerk official Web API](https://developers.travelperk.com).
+This is an unofficial command line tool for acessing the [TravelPerk official Web API](https://developers.travelperk.com).
 It is designed so you can query and retrieve all data hold on their platform and accessible through the API form the command line.

 ## Getting started